Serving South Jersey

 Courts apportion damages according to each beneficiary’s actual financial dependence on the decedent.

-You must show that the defendant’s negligence or misconduct caused the deceased person’s fatal injury and that the survivors suffered financial loss.
+You must show that the defendant’s negligence or misconduct caused the wrongful death victim's fatal injury and that the survivors suffered financial loss.

 What fees do wrongful death lawyers charge?